kbp2016-teamd/chss-docs/expert-system/README.md

 the community healthcare worker in diagnosing the likely issues a patient is facing, and whether or not they need to visit the clinic.

+## Disclaimer
+This software is purely proof-of-concept, and as such the criteria in this documentation and the CHSS software must not be used in actual medical diagnosis.

 ## Prevalent Health Issues
 As per the [leading causes of death in South Africa](http://www.statssa.gov.za/?page_id=737&id=3) (data from Stats SA), the following diseases are targeted for the